CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 The Internet standards (RFCs) for protocols specify that labels may contain only the ASCII letters a through z (in lower case), the digits 0 through 9, and the hyphen-minus character ('-').
 {{</notice>}}

-Use the following command:
+Set the new hostname using the following command.
+Replace `NEW_HOSTNAME` with the name you chose.

 ```
 cumulus@hostname:~$ sudo hostnamectl set-hostname NEW_HOSTNAME
 ```
-Add the same NEW_HOSTNAME value to **/etc/hosts** on your VM for the localhost entry.
+Add the same `NEW_HOSTNAME` value to **/etc/hosts** on your VM for the localhost entry.
 For example:

 ```
 127.0.0.1 localhost NEW_HOSTNAME